Universal-Variability-Language/uvl-evaluation-splc21/ArtifactSubmission/README.md

 To build the files, all .jar files in /lib need to be included.

-In addition, to compiling the classes yourself you can also use common IDEs for Java development.
+In addition, to compiling the classes yourself you can also use Eclipse IDEs for Java development.
 The project comes with the required .classpath and .project to compile and run the program.
-The setup was tested with Eclipse for Java Developers 2021-06 and Visual Studio Code with 1.57 with recommended Java extensions.
+The setup was tested with Eclipse for Java Developers 2021-06.

 ## How to use